hpaluch/ispMach-learn-verilog/README.md

 > The goal is to learn Verilog HDL basics using simples possible tools...

-Requirements - please read/setup followng:
+Requirements - please read/setup following:
 * [Getting started with ispMACH 4256ZE Breakout Board][]
 * [Adding RESET button to ispMACH 4256ZE Breakout Board][]

-# Lesson 1 - dircet wire
+# Lesson 1 - direct wire

 We just copy _negative reset_ (`nrst`) to negative LED D1 `nled` (please note that on board this LED is also negative - it lights on logical `1` output).